r-ramos2/microsoft-active-directory-security-and-management-guide/README.md

 ### **3.1 Least Privilege Principle**
 - **Enforce the Least Privilege Principle**:
   - Limit administrative rights to only those who need them.
-  - Implement **Role-Based Access Control (RBAC)** for more granular permissions, ensuring that users only have access to resources necessary for their job functions .
+  - Implement **Role-Based Access Control (RBAC)** for more granular permissions, ensuring that users only have access to resources necessary for their job functions.

 ### **3.2 Privileged Access Workstations (PAWs)**
 - Utilize **Privileged Access Workstations** for administrative tasks to mitigate risks associated with malware and unauthorized access.
-PAWs should be isolated from the rest of the network and run minimal services .
+PAWs should be isolated from the rest of the network and run minimal services.

 ### **3.3 Secure Password Policies**
 1. Enforce strong password policies: